 Integrated Offshore

-The arrangements for an Integrated Offshore solution are currently being consulted on by Ofgem, and will be developed further by the industry.
-As noted above, in its current form the new arrangements will only apply to transmission being developed by TOs; however this does not preclude proposals being made to amend section 15 as integrated offshore is developed further.

 In the example below both the links to the onshore transmission and the integrated links between platforms are being constructed by an OFTO, and therefore the new arrangements would apply.
 The attributable works will be the minimum works required to connect the offshore generator to the MITS (shown in green).
 Any links between offshore platforms (shown in blue) will not be categorised as attributable, and therefore by default be categorised as Wider.
 In this example, the generation project will only be exposed to specific liabilities for the minimum works to connect to the MITS and the integrated links will be socialised into the wider cancellation charge.

-As more co-ordinated/integrated offshore designs are developed by the industry, the user commitment arrangements specific to these will be need to be explored.
-These discussions are expected to be progressed as part of the consultations on co-ordinated networks, being proposed by Ofgem.
+A proposal, CMP428, was made to amend section 15 to reflected integrated offshore development and the holistic national design.
+This change, approved and implemented, ensures that there are no liabilities for transmission works classified as onshore reinforcement under HND, as described in its legal text, once they have been classified as such by the Authority (Ofgem).
+It does this by keeping these works, and hence their cost, out of the definition of attributable works in CUSC section 15.

 12. Embedded Generation

 Generation projects connected to the distribution networks (referred to as embedded generation) may also have an impact on the transmission system, and therefore may also have a liability for works on the transmission system.
 This part of the guidance document explains how the new arrangements apply to embedded generation.